 • Online and in-person training on topics that matter to you – from accounting to marketing to managing through COVID-19

-• Networking and mentoring, so you can learn from – and support – other entrepreneurs
+• Networking opportunities, so you can learn from – and support – other entrepreneurs

 • Assistance obtaining funding and financing

 Small businesses are the backbone of our economy in West Virginia, and many of them play a crucial role in meeting the most pressing needs of their communities.
 As more women and people of color gain access to tools to create thriving businesses, we will all be better off.